Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 This command will also create a private key, `private.key` in your current directory.

 This command also sets the two webhooks that need to be set.
 All interaction between your App and Nexmo takes place through these webhooks.
-You must at least acknowledge each of these webhooks in your app.
+You must at least acknowledge each of these webhooks in your webhook server.

 ## Get Ngrok up and running